-Despite these shortcomings of market-based reform plans, the candidate field in the 2008 primaries included only one contender, Congressman Kucinich, who called for the full public financing of health care.
+Despite these shortcomings of market-based reform plans, the 2008 candidate field included only one contender, Representative Kucinich, who called for the full public financing of health care.
 His proposal of a single-payer system, akin to the Canadian model, appeared to be largely compatible with human rights principles.
 However, single-payer is not the only model that can meet those standards.
-For example, both a national health service such as the British NHS, and multi-payer, public insurance models, as operated in Germany and France, also perform well, as care is provided, at least in principle, to everyone on an equitable basis.
+For example, both a national health service such as the British NHS, and multi-payer, public insurance models, as operated in Germany and France, also performs well, as care is provided, at least in principle, to everyone on an equitable basis.

 Examples from other countries did not feature in the candidates' reform proposals.
-The framing of their ideas was driven, particularly in the early stages of the primary campaign, by an amorphous concept characteristic of American political discourse: choice.
-Rooted in individualist, free-market ideology, the promise of choice figured prominently in the debates, without acknowledging the lack of actual choices suffered by health care users in the US today.
+The framing of their ideas was initially driven by an amorphous concept characteristic of American political discourse: choice.
+Rooted in individualist, free-market ideology, the promise of choice figured prominently in the debates held during the primaries, without acknowledging the lack of actual choices suffered by health care users in the US today.
 Compared to the principle of solidarity, on which national health insurance systems are based, the emphasis on consumer choice hampered a serious consideration of public financing models.
-On the democratic side,

-Clinton prominently highlighted choice as a key value (reflected in the title of her plan, "American Health Choices Plan"), as did Senator John McCain on the Republican side.
+On the Democratic side, Clinton prominently highlighted choice as a key value (reflected in the title of her plan, "American Health Choices Plan"), as did McCain on the Republican side.
 However, while McCain coupled this with an appeal to personal responsibility, both Clinton and Obama followed Edwards in incorporating a notion of shared responsibility.
 Importantly, over the course of the primaries, the Democrats' focus shifted from choice to shared responsibility, signaling a constructive change in perspective.
 This emerging view of health care as a collective undertaking, while far from embracing the idea of solidarity, might help bridge the gulf between market choice models and an appreciation of health care as a common good, financed publicly.
 In the longer term, it may make national social insurance models that highlight choice, such as the French and German systems, more appealing to mainstream reformers.